-300 Level: Period, Area, and Issue Courses HIS 300 G: The Atlantic World (3
+300 Level: Period, Area, and Issue CoursesHIS 300G: The Atlantic World(3)This course explores the Atlantic World, a field of

 This course explores the Atlantic World, a field of study which examines the interactions of people, cultures and empires bordering on the Atlantic Ocean from the 1400's through today.
 We will pay close attention to various topics such as the history of slavery and the intersection of culture, politics, and economics during this period.